 Looking for a more traditional art experience?
 Reno has many local art galleries, performing art centers, and museums for all ages.
 Car enthusiasts can see over 200 unique and historical cars at the National Automobile Museum and art lovers can witness some of the finest traveling exhibitions in the state’s only nationally accredited museum, the Nevada Museum of Art.

 The Biggest Little City is home to many shopping options that range from boutiques and antique stores to shopping malls.
-One thing is for sure, you will not leave empty handed!
-Midtown District is a relatively new area that offers many locally-owned boutiques.
-Junkee Clothing Exchange is a thrifting staple; especially when searching for your Burning Man wardrobe!
+One thing is for sure, you will not leave empty-handed!
+Midtown District is a vibrant neighborhood that offers many locally-owned boutiques such as Sierra Belle and Nomad.
+Junkee Clothing Exchange, inside Reno Public Market, is a thrifting staple, especially when searching for your Burning Man wardrobe!
 If you venture outside of the downtown area, you will find both the Meadowood Mall and Summit Mall with some familiar retailers.
 Whether you are on a shopping spree or just hunting for a local treasure, Reno has something for everyone.

 Downtown Reno and Midtown are Reno’s most popular areas for bars and clubs.
 However, other hotspots include East Fourth Street, Wells Avenue, the UNR area, Kietzke Lane, and all along South Virginia St. Most neighborhoods also have their own local bar, sports pub, or brewery.
 Learn more about the region’s eateries and some pro tips on how to eat like a local in Reno.

-Within an hour’s drive, there are more than a dozen ski resorts, Lake Tahoe, thousands of mountain biking and hiking trails, several lakes that are perfect for fishing and boating, and the 114-miles of the Truckee River which runs right through the center of downtown Reno.
+Reno is an outdoor enthusiast’s paradise, with endless options for outdoor activities year-round.
+Within an hour’s drive, there are more than a dozen ski resorts, Lake Tahoe, thousands of mountain biking and hiking trails, several lakes that are perfect for fishing and boating, and 114 miles of the Truckee River which runs right through the center of downtown Reno.
 With the plethora of outdoor opportunities, you will find people taking advantage of them year-round.

 What do hot air balloons, classic cars, outhouses, and ribs have in common?
 Normally nothing, but in Reno, they are all unique themes of the Biggest Little City’s exciting iconic events.
-Hot August Nights, Reno Rodeo, and The Great Reno Balloon Race are favorites that have each called Reno home for more than 20-30 years.
+Hot August Nights, Reno Rodeo, and The Great Reno Balloon Race are favorites that have each called Reno home for decades (an entire century in the case of the Reno Rodeo!).
 In addition, the city celebrates several gastronomic gatherings like the Eldorado Great Italian Festival and the Best in the West Rib Cook-Off.
-During the summer months there is always an event in some form, so make sure to check out our Reno event calendar during your planning.
+During the summer months there is always an event in some form, so make sure to check out our Reno events calendar during your planning.

 As early as the 1850s, a few pioneers settled in the Truckee Meadows, a relatively fertile valley through which the Truckee River made its way from Lake Tahoe to Pyramid Lake.
 Gold was discovered in the vicinity of Virginia City in 1850 and a modest mining community developed, but the discovery of silver in 1859 led to one of the greatest mining bonanzas of all time as the Comstock Lode spewed forth treasure.